januszgrze/documentingbtcrollups/README.md

 As I do this, I'll likely start drafting newsletters.
 These newsletters will be more digestable than the notes I take and can likely be presented to interested audiences.

-I have experience in writing content on ZKPs and cryptocurrencies, but feel this area is a bit out of my comfort zone.
+I have experience with writing content on ZKPs and such, but feel this area is a bit out of my comfort zone.
 I'm really excited to push myself and learn :)

 Thanks for checking this out!